 A question I’m asked often is “how do I learn to repurpose items for my home?”
 Reimagining old items as new, beautiful home decor comes naturally for some, but for me it took practice!
 Soon I learned that shopping my “stash” is pretty fun!
 In this post I’ll share my earliest thrifting and repurposing projects as I was developing my decorating style.

-- I have a blank space or a functional “need” in my house.
+- Start with a blank space or a functional “need” in your home.

-- I visualize a general size and shape of an item that fits that space.
+- Visualize a desired size and shape of an item that fits that space.

-- If an item solves a functional need, is the right size & shape, I typically purchase it, paint it and get to work.
+- If yes, then I typically purchase it, paint it and get to work!

 Continue practicing – as you’re out and about, train your eye to see your existing items in a new light.
 Being resourceful and learning how to repurpose is a skill – and once you develop that skill, you get better at doing it!
-So in this post, I’ll take you on a walk down memory lane and share 11 of my own repurposing projects and my thought process behind each project.
 Be sure to visit my upcycling, furniture and craft galleries for more ideas!